-- 13.1.1 In order to satisfy the examiners in any module, candidates must obtain an aggregate mark of 40% or greater and a mark of 35% or greater in each element of coursework and examination. - 13.1.2 If the coursework component is formed of two or more coursework elements, the coursework component mark used is the aggregated mark of the constituent elements, with minimum mark requirements for each element as outlined in 13.1.1. - 13.1.3 In cases where certain elements of the coursework component are deemed essential, normally due to Professional, Statutory or Regulatory Body requirements, the module descriptor shall specify these elements and the required pass mark.
+- 13.1.1 In order to satisfy the examiners in any module, candidates must normally obtain the pass mark.
+For undergraduate programmes, the pass mark is normally 40%.
+For Taught postgraduate programmes, the pass mark is normally 50%.
+For modules assessed by coursework and examination, candidates must obtain a mark of no more than 5% below the overall pass mark in each element of coursework and examination. - 13.1.2 If the coursework component is formed of two or more coursework elements, the coursework component mark used is the aggregated mark of the constituent elements, with minimum mark requirements for each element as outlined in 13.1.1. - 13.1.3 In cases where certain elements of the coursework component are deemed essential, normally due to Professional, Statutory or Regulatory Body requirements, the module descriptor shall specify these elements and the required pass mark.
 The Module Leader must ensure that all students are informed of any such specific requirements via the module handbook.
-All such cases must be approved by the Exceptions Subcommittee. - 13.1.4 In line with 1.3, or in the case of an Integrated Masters programme 1.4, any approved deviation from the pass mark of 40% must detail the consequential effects, such as the minimum marks to be used in 13.1.2 and 13.1.4.
-Normally, such minimum marks in components and elements will be 5 percentage points below the approved modified pass mark. - 13.1.5 In some instances, normally where Professional, Statutory or Regulatory Body requirements must be met in professional and clinical modules, the exception from the pass mark of 40% is considerable, for example 80%.
+All such cases must be approved by the Exceptions Subcommittee. - 13.1.4 In line with Regulations 1.3 and 1.4, any approved deviation from the pass mark of 40% for undergraduate programmes and 50% for Taught postgraduate programmes, must detail the consequential effects, such as the minimum marks to be used in 13.1.2 and 13.1.4.
+Normally, such minimum marks in components and elements will be 5 percentage points below the approved modified pass mark. - 13.1.5 In some instances, normally where Professional, Statutory or Regulatory Body requirements must be met in professional and clinical modules, the exception from the normal pass mark is considerable, for example 80%.
 Whilst the criteria for passing the module will be detailed in the programme documentation, having been approved as an exception, the module marks used in assessing overall performance, such as in Compensation and Honours Classification are likely to distort the calculations.
 In such cases Normalisation of the module mark must be used.